Android-Artisan/HyperOS-S20x/README.md

 ### Thank You To
 - HyperOS by Xiaomi
 - Tools from Samsung & open-source community
+- MysticGSI

 ---